Perelman School of Medicine at the University of Pennsylvania

 alyssa.moore1@pennmedicine.upenn.edu

-Gina is a graduate student in the Genetics and Epigenetics Ph.D. program at the University of Pennsylvania, with a B.S. from the University of Pittsburgh.
-She began her thesis work in the Capell Lab in July 2019, and is broadly interested in the regulation of the genome by epigenetic modifiers and enhancer dynamics.
+Alyssa is a Ph.D. student in the Genetics and Epigenetics Program at the University of Pennsylvania, with a B.S. from the University of Florida.
+She joined the Capell Lab in May 2024, and is interested in investigating the role of epigenetic modifiers in epidermal epigenetic memory and inheritance.
+In her free time she enjoys trying new restaurants around Philly, and playing racket sports.

 Amy Anderson, M.S.